Genivia/ugrep/README.md

                   --binary-files=hex option.

            -x, --line-regexp
                   Only input lines selected against the entire PATTERN or -e  PAT- TERN  is  considered to be matching lines (as if surrounded by ^ and $).
 If PATTERN or -e PATTERN is also specified,  then  this option does not apply to -f FILE patterns.

            --xml  Output  file  matches in XML.
 Use options -H, -n, -k, and -b to specify additional attributes.
 See also option --format.

            -Y, --empty
                   Permits empty matches, such as `^\h*$'  to  match  blank  lines.
                   Empty matches are disabled by default.
-Note that empty-matching patterns  such  as `x?' and `x*' match all input, not only lines with `x'.
+Note that empty-matching patterns, such as x? and x*, match all input with -Y,  not  only lines with `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are output with the `-' separator as  context  of  the  matching lines.
 See also the -A, -B, and -C options.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress  files  to  search, when compressed.
-Tape  archives (.tar  and  compressed  .tar.gz,  .taz,  .tgz,  .tpz  files) are searched for matching files.
-If -O, -M,  or  -t  is  specified, searches compressed and archived files with the specified exten- sions and magic bytes.
-This version  of  ugrep  supports  .tar, .tar.gz, .taz, .tgz, .tpz, .gz,
+Archives (.pax, .tar) and compressed archives (.taz, .tgz,  .tpz,  .tbz,  .tbz2, .tb2,  .tz2, in braces.
+If -O, -M, or -t is specified, searches compressed and archived files with the specified extensions  and magic bytes.
+Supports gzip (.gz), bzip2 (.bz, .bz2, .bzip2), xz (.lzma, .xz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.
 Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n'  matches a  newline and multiple lines may be matched, unless one or more of the context options -A, -B, -C or -y is used, or option -v.

     EXIT STATUS